“I want a divorce but my wife doesn’t!”

 Let your wife know that if she leaves you no choice but to litigate, it will have a lasting negative impact on your children.
 Because that's the last thing either of you would want for your kids.

-Joe still remembers his parents' litigated divorce and it's been more than 30 years.
+Joe still remembers his parents' litigated divorce process and it's been more than 30 years.
 It ruined any good memories he had of his childhood and teenage years as they were all spent in and out of courtrooms and lawyers' offices.

 By mediating your divorce, you can preserve your relationship instead of destroying it.
 And you can set a good foundation for co-parenting instead of putting your kids squarely in the middle of your divorce, the way Joe's parents did to him.